chrissuu/bleu_fix/_posts/2024-06-23-classrank_ep1.md

 layout: post
 title: classrank ep1
 subtitle: ranking the classes I took, year 1 @ CMU
-tags: [random]
+tags: [cmu]
 ---

 ### Introduction

-This post details the classes I took in my freshman year and what I thought of them.
+This post details some of the classes I took in my freshman year and what I thought of them.

 ### Semester 1